nicebread/quarto-revealjs-clean-FS/README.md

 Alternatively, you can use a
 [Quarto template](https://quarto.org/docs/extensions/starter-templates.html)
-that bundles the **nicebread** theme plus a .qmd starter document.
+that bundles the **nicetheme** theme plus a .qmd starter document.
 This is a better option if you are starting a new project from scratch, since it will automatically create a new directory with all of the necessary scaffolding in one go.
 We provide two template options.

-- Bare bones template

 ```bash
 quarto use template nicebread/quarto-FS